 2. Fatigue and Brain Fog

-People with yeast overgrowth will frequently experience brain fog and fatigue, most likely due to inflammation caused by the yeast in the GI tract.
+People with yeast overgrowth often frequently experience brain fog and fatigue, most likely due to inflammation caused by the yeast in the GI tract.
 The inflammation caused by yeast in the GI tract causes the adrenal glands to produce cortisol (our stress hormone).
 Over time, this can deplete the adrenal glands, leading to a state of chronic fatigue.

 Additionally, candida produces toxins like acetaldehyde and gliotoxin, which can affect the nervous system, joints and muscles!
-It’s no wonder we frequently see brain fog and even pain syndromes like Chronic Fatigue Syndrome being linked with Candida.
+It’s no wonder we frequently see brain fog and even pain syndromes like chronic fatigue syndrome being linked with Candida.

 3. Frequently Sick and Poor Immune Function

 The chronic inflammation that can result from a yeast overgrowth in the GI tract frequently leads to a condition called leaky gut (also known as intestinal permeability).
 This is where the cells lining the GI tract become slightly spaced apart or “gapped," creating little micro-holes that allow pathogens, toxic metabolites and food particles to pass from the GI tract into our circulation!
 When this happens, our immune system cells do what they do best—attack!
 This constant task depletes our immune system and can make us more susceptible to other illness.